getodk/docs/collect-forms.rst

 :menuselection:`Server` settings manage the connection to an ODK Aggregate server or Google Drive account for form management.

-See :ref:`connecting-to-server` for more details.
+See :doc:`collect-connect` for more details.

 .. _interface-settings: